TryUnfurl

 og:image Requirements

 The image is the most impactful part of a link preview.
-Getting it wrong means no image appears at all.
+Getting it wrong means no image appears at all — or a downgraded tiny thumbnail instead of the big rich card.

 Requirement Value